joadwe/personal-website/README.md

-# Joshua Welsh - Personal WebsiteThis is the source code for my personal website, built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).## AboutThis website showcases my research work, publications, talks, and resources in the field of translational medicine, with a focus on:- Extracellular vesicle research- Flow cytometry development and standardization- Biomedical instrumentation- Software development for reproducible research## Development### Prerequisites- Python 3.8+- pip
+# Joshua Welsh - Personal Website
+This is the source code for my personal website, built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).## AboutThis website showcases my research work, publications, talks, and resources in the field of translational medicine, with a focus on:- Extracellular vesicle research- Flow cytometry development and standardization- Biomedical instrumentation- Software development for reproducible research## Development### Prerequisites- Python 3.8+- pip
 ### Setup

 1. Clone this repository: